-You can soothe genuine teething rash
+You can soothe teething rash

-"Put a bib on them to catch the drool, it also doubles as a handy cloth for wiping your baby’s face."
+Put a bib on them to catch the drool, which also doubles as a handy cloth for wiping your baby’s face.

 Did you know?
 All that dribble pouring from their mouth during teething has antibacterial properties when it mixes with breastmilk?
 This boosts your baby’s immune system (Al-Shehri, 2015).
-Clever huh?
 Read our article on how to breastfeed babies who have teeth.

-2. If it’s not irritated skin, it’s important to get to the cause of their flushed cheeks
+If it’s not irritated skin, it’s important to get to the cause of their flushed cheeks

 Find out more about how to deal with teething

 Teething can be a frustrating and confusing time for you and your baby.
-There’s nothing worse than seeing your little one miserable and in pain.
+There’s nothing worse than seeing your little one looking miserable and in pain.
 For ideas on how to soothe their sore gums so they can be back to their old selves quickly, read this article.

-This page was last reviewed in September 2018.
+This page was last reviewed in July 2022.

-Our support line offers practical and emotional support with feeding your baby and general enquiries for parents, members and volunteers: 0300 330 0700.
+Our support line offers practical and emotional support with feeding your baby: 0300 330 0700.

-You might find attending one of NCT's Early Days groups helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified group leader and other new parents in your area.
+You might find attending one of our NCT New Baby groups helpful as they give you the opportunity to explore different approaches to important parenting issues with a qualified group leader and other new parents in your area.